-Every business is becoming increasingly digital - not just in terms of ones and zeros, but a ‘digital business’ in terms of customer satisfaction; employee engagement; supply chain efficiency; and, profitability.
-Consequently, we have titles that are reflective of this and becoming far more prevalent, such as Chief Customer Experience Officer (CCEO) or Chief Digital Office (CDO).
+Every business is becoming increasingly digital.
+Not only in terms of ones and zeros, but a ‘digital business’ in terms of customer satisfaction; employee engagement; supply chain efficiency; and, profitability.
+Consequently, we have titles that are reflective of this.
+Titles such as Chief Customer Experience Officer (CCEO) or Chief Digital Office (CDO) have come to prominence.

 Companies need to understand the changing consumer and the behavioural change that brings.
-Because people are digitised; their surroundings are digitised; and we can always reach them (via mobiles) – there’s never a moment that it’s not possible to interact with them.
+People are digitised, as are their surroundings, and we can always reach them (via mobiles).
+This means there’s never a moment that it’s not possible to interact with them.
 The key is knowing:

 - which message will resonate with that individual;